 Yes!
 We can apostille a scanned copy of any personal, business, or U.S. State-issued document including vital records such as birth, death, and marriage certificates.
 It takes minutes to submit a request with us online here.
 Just upload a clear, color scan of the document you’d like to have authenticated and we’ll ship back the copy to any domestic or international address with an original apostille attachment.
-Copies of vital records will receive a New York apostille and all other document copies receive a District of Columbia apostille.
+Copies of vital records will receive a Virginia apostille.
 Please note that this method, while widely accepted in most cases, does have limitations depending on the authority you’re presenting it to and country of use.
-One Source Process will always advise our apostille services clients of these restrictions when we review your request but does not guarantee that they will be accepted.
+Mullin's Mobile Notary will always advise our apostille services clients of these restrictions when we review your request but does not guarantee that they will be accepted.
 If you want more information regarding our photocopy Apostille process, please visit our page here.

 Click Below to Schedule your Authentication.